 The South Al Sharqiyah Governorate includes Sur, Jalan Bani Bu Hassan, Kamil wa Wafi, Musirh and Jalan Bani Bu Ali.
-The number of customers served in the North Al Sharqiyah Governorate region is 84,805.
+The number of customers served in the North Al Sharqiyah Governorate region is 93,512.
 There are 4 Grid Station (132/33 & 220/33 kV) and 48 primary substations (33/11 kV) are feeding the governorate.
-Jalan Bani Bu Ali and Jalan Bani Bu Hassan areas have the highest growth in the governorate, two 2x20 MVA primary substations are under construction to cover the high growth.
+Jalan Bani Bu Ali and Jalan Bani Bu Hassan areas have the highest growth in the governorate, two 2x20 MVA primary substations are in commission stage and two 3x20 MVA primary substation are in design & survey stage.
 Table 13 provides a list of existing primary substations in South Al Sharqiyah Governorate.